Corporate Policies - Continuous Disclosure

-The Continuous Disclosure Committee members are responsible for identifying issues that require disclosure and ensuring that announcements are properly reviewed in accordance with DEXUS’s due diligence process.
-The Continuous Disclosure Committee comprises senior executives who are located at DEXUS’s corporate head office allowing meetings to be convened at short notice.
-The current members are the General Counsel, CEO, CFO, EGM - Investor Relations, Communications & Research and Chief Investment Officer (or their delegates).
+The Continuous Disclosure Committee members are responsible for identifying issues that require disclosure and ensuring that announcements are properly reviewed in accordance with Dexus’s due diligence process.
+The Continuous Disclosure Committee comprises senior executives who are located at Dexus’s corporate head office allowing meetings to be convened at short notice.
+The current members are the General Counsel, CEO, CFO, EGM - Investor Relations, Communications & Sustainability and Chief Investment Officer (or their delegates).

 - review the information in question;

 - urgently seek any advice that is needed to assist it in interpreting the information (noting that disclosure of the information cannot be delayed if the information is clearly materially price sensitive on its face);